 “It’s complicated!” someone else calls out.

 As a filmmaker, I want a neat sound-bite, but ex-Yugoslavia is unwieldy.
 Most of my fellow contestants are confused about the turbulent history of the region, and it’s not easy to explain in a nutshell.
-At the very least, I want viewers to understand what brought us here: the wars that consumed the 1990s, whose main players were Serbia, Croatia, and Bosnia and Herzegovina—the three largest republics within the Yugoslav Federation.
+At the very least, I want viewers to understand what brought us here: the wars that consumed the 1990s, whose main players were Serbia, Croatia, and Bosnia and Herzegovina—the three largest republics within the Yugoslav Fe

 “I am quick to tell anyone who asks that I find beauty pageants stupid and that I’m competing for the sake of journalism.
 However, I am still a human living in the world, and I would like to look hot.”